 Celebrate Independence Day and enjoy some family entertainment in the great outdoors this month:

 July 4: Old-Fashioned Fun

-Enjoy an old-fashioned Independence Day Celebration at Sagamore Hill National Historic Site in Oyster Bay, including music, storytelling, and more, at the home of former president Theodore Roosevelt.
+at Sagamore Hill National Historic Site in Oyster Bay, including music, storytelling, and more, at the home of former president Theodore Roosevelt.
 Bring lawn chairs or a blanket.
 Food will be available for purchase.
-FREE!
+Independence Day Celebration FREE!

 July 7: And the Rockets’ Red Glare…

-Catch a Fireworks and Concert event at Mill River/Centennial Park in Rockville Centre, which includes performances by the South Shore Symphony and a troupe of young dancers followed by a fireworks display.
+event at Mill River/Centennial Park in Rockville Centre, which includes performances by the South Shore Symphony and a troupe of young dancers followed by a fireworks display.
 Bring a blanket, chairs, and picnic dinner (or purchase from vendors) to the celebration.
-FREE!
+Fireworks and Concert FREE!

 July 8: Sounds of Freedom

 Enjoy a series of American standards sure to raise your patriotic pride at the